opeRaptor/flipdot8266/README.md

 # flipdot8266
-Hannover flipdot display for the ESP8266
+Hanover flipdot display for the ESP8266